ningpengtao-coder/gitlab-foss/doc/user/project/integrations/prometheus.md

 ![Managed Prometheus Deploy](img/prometheus_deploy.png)

-#### Getting metrics to display on your the Metrics Dashboard
+#### Getting metrics to display on the Metrics Dashboard

-After completing the steps above, you will also need deployments in order to view the Operations > Metrics page.
-Setting up Auto DevOps will help you to quickly create a deployment:
+After completing the steps above, you will also need deployments in order to view the **Operations > Metrics** page.
+Setting up [Auto DevOps](../../topics/autodevops/index.md) will help you to quickly create a deployment:

-1. On the **Operations > Kubernetes** page, ensure that, in addition to Prometheus and Helm Tiller, you also have Runner and Ingress installed.
-Copy the Ingress endpoint.
+1. Navigate to your project's **Operations > Kubernetes** page, and ensure that, in addition to "Prometheus" and "Helm Tiller", you also have "Runner" and "Ingress" installed.
+Once "Ingress" is installed, copy its endpoint.
-1. Navigate to the **Settings > CI/CD** page.
+1. Navigate to your project's **Settings > CI/CD** page.
 In the Auto DevOps section, select a deployment strategy and save your changes.
-1. On the same page, in the Variables section, add in the copied Ingress endpoint.
-Use the variable `KEY: KUBE_INGRESS_BASE_DOMAIN`
+1. On the same page, in the Variables section, add a variable named `KUBE_INGRESS_BASE_DOMAIN` with the value of the Ingress endpoint you have copied in the previous step.
+Leave the type to "Variable".
-1. Navigate to the **CI/CD > Pipelines** page.
-Run a pipeline on any branch.
+1. Navigate to your project's **CI/CD > Pipelines** page, and run a pipeline on any branch.
-1. When the pipeline has run succesfully, graphs will be available on the **Operations > Metrics** page
+1. When the pipeline has run successfully, graphs will be available on the **Operations > Metrics** page.

 #### About managed Prometheus deployments